Perry High School (Stark County, Ohio)

 Perry High School is a public high school in Perry Township, Ohio, United States near Massillon.
 It is the only public high school in the Perry Local School District in Stark County.

 Academics

-Perry High School ranks within the top 50% of all 3,241 schools in Ohio (based off of combined math and reading proficiency testing data).
+Perry High School ranks within the top 50% of all 3,241 schools in Ohio (based on combined math and reading proficiency testing data).
 Perry High School offers AP courses, Dual-Enrollment, Technical Certification Courses, and Honors Education Courses.
 Perry High Schools boasts a 96% graduation rate, higher than the 87% state average.

-Perry High School offers many different extracurricular activities and clubs, ranging from athletics to fine arts.
-Clubs include Academic Challenge, Robotics Club, Chess Club, Link Crew, SADD Club, Interact Club, Spanish Club, Japanese Club, Lettuce Club, and many different types of clubs.

 Athletics

 Perry High School competes in the Federal League, offering a variety of Athletics including: